 Bragg reported to the Confederate adjutant general on the 24th:

 “Major General Van Dorn, with about 16,000 effectives, will hold the line of the Mississippi.
 Major General Price, with a similar force, will face the enemy on this frontier (central Mississippi), and a sufficient garrison will be left for Mobile and the Gulf.
 With the balance of the forces, some 35,000 effectives, I hope, in conjunction with Major General Smith, to strike an effective blow through Middle Tennessee, gaining the enemy’s rear, cutting off his supplies and dividing his forces, so as to encounter him in detail.
 In any event much will be accomplished in simply preserving our line and preventing a descent into Georgia, than which no greater disaster could befall us.”

-Advance Confederate units from Bragg’s army arrived at Chattanooga on July 27, just two days before the last train left Tupelo.
-This was the largest Confederate railroad movement of the war, and it was completed in record time, despite the poor condition and different track gauges of southern railroads.
+Advance Confederate units from Bragg’s army began arriving at Chattanooga on the 27th, just two days before the last train left Tupelo.
+This was the largest Confederate railroad movement of the war, and it was completed in record time, despite the poor condition and different track gauges of the southern railroads.